Have you ever wondered how night vision works?

 - Shorter life expectancy for these devices, as well as reduced battery life.

-This next generation is a big step up from #1 and is actually a lot closer to #3.
+This next generation is a big step up from the first and it is actually a lot closer to the third than it is to the first.
 Here are some of the big improvements:

 - Up to 200 yard range